Tie-decay networks in continuous time and eigenvector-based centralities: The National Health Service (NHS) Retweet Network

-We study a retweet network, which we construct from a data set of tweets about the UK's National Health Service (NHS) that were posted after the controversial Health and Social Care Act of 2012~\cite{healthsocialcare2012}.
+We study a retweet network, which we construct from a data set of tweets about the United Kingdom's National Health Service (NHS) that were posted after the controversial Health and Social Care Act of 2012~\cite{healthsocialcare2012}.
 Our data set covers over five months of time and includes tweets in English that include the term `NHS'.
-Specifically, we consider retweets that involve --- either as authors or retweeters --- the $10,000$ most-active Twitter accounts (according to the number of posted tweets in our data) from 5 March 2012 through 21 August 2012 (see Fig.~\ref{fig:retweetActivity}).
+Specifically, we consider retweets\footnote{We consider only retweets, so if MAP tweets something and MBD retweets it, then only the retweet can be part of our data set.} by the 10,000 most-active Twitter accounts (according to the number of tweets in our data set) from 5 March 2012 through 21 August 2012 (see Fig.~\ref{fig:retweetActivity}).
 All data were collected by Sinnia\footnote{See \url{http://www.sinnia.com/}.}, a data-analytics company, using Twitter Gnip PowerTrack API\footnote{See \url{https://gnip.com/realtime/powertrack/}.}.
-From these data, we construct a tie-decay temporal network in which the interactions are retweets\footnote{{We do not remove entries from $B(t)$ with $b_{ij} \ll 1$, so nodes that exit the dangling-node set do not return to it.}}.
+From these data, we construct a tie-decay temporal network in which the interactions are retweets\footnote{In our computations, we set ties $b_{ij} < 10^{-7}$ to $0$ to preserve the sparsity of $B(t)$.
+Consequently, nodes may rejoin the dangling-node set.}.
+Our code for constructing tie-decay networks is available at \url{https://bitbucket.org/walid0925/tiedecay/}.